Giant dog breeds have been around since antiquity helping people in a variety of different ways.

 Known as the Gentle Giants of the Dog World, they can grow to be 150 pounds and 28 inches tall at the withers.
 They love to swim, so if you live near water, this could be an ideal breed for you, but it doesn't do well in hot weather.

-The Portuguese Watchdog, also know as the Rafeiro do Alentejo is an
+The Portuguese Mastiff, also know as the Rafeiro do Alentejo is an

 excellent, self-confident guard, as the name implies.
 They are not for